What Is Independent Senior Living?

 Perhaps one of the most common questions we receive is, “What are the costs of independent senior living?”
 It’s a concern that weighs heavily on the minds of many seniors and their families, so we work hard to ensure that all these concerns are addressed.
 Fortunately, independent communities are typically on the affordable side of senior living costs.
 Additionally, there are several housing options for seniors to choose from, which can help to lower costs further.

 Residents pay for their stay through a variety of approaches; many have sold their homes, using the proceeds for monthly rent at Holiday Retirement.
 Many also put a portion of their Social Security income toward payments, and others redeem personal savings accounts like 401(k)s, IRAs, money markets, and CDs.

 We believe affordable senior living should be accessible to anyone looking to transition toward a calmer way of daily life.
 We are always happy to speak with you to determine the best options available to you, as well as come up with solutions that can make independent senior living a very real possibility.

 Questions to Ask an Independent Living Community

-Even if your loved one has already decided to make the transition, the biggest decision still awaits — where will they choose to live?
+Even if you’ve already decided to make the transition, the biggest decision still awaits — where will you choose to live?
 Homes for independent living are varied, with each having its own tenant rules and guidelines in place.
 As such, there are a few questions you’ll want to make sure to ask.
 These include:

 What are your policies on having visitors?